Eurasia note #77 - Ukraine: The War Everyone Saw Coming

 It affirms that it is the policy of the United States to see Ukraine victorious against Russia, holds that victory must be followed by integrating Ukraine into NATO, and declares that the United States must extract reparations, the cost of reconstruction, justice for Russian war crimes, and accountability for Russian leaders.
 [2]

 Rep. Joe Wilson (South Carolina, R) and Rep. Steve Cohen (Tennessee, D) introduced the resolution (effectively the same as a bill).
-Sen Lindsay Graham is, not surprisingly, among its sponsors.
+Sen Lindsey Graham is, not surprisingly, among its sponsors.

 They argue that the United States can settle for nothing less than complete Ukrainian victory, plus the country’s integration into NATO — one of the issues that effectively provoked the war back in 2014 — as a message to “autocrats that borders cannot be changed by force alone.”